pyav/labs/README.md

  **gcc -Wall \<filename\>**

 ## Execution
-The above command generates object file with the name a.out.
+The above command generates object file with the name **a.out**.
 Following command may be used to execute the object file:

  **./a.out**